-Sometimes things do not work out, but if you find that you are in a job that you don't like it is OK to choose to stop, and to change direction: you probably only have to give one month's notice to leave.
+Sometimes things do not work out.
+If you find that you are in a job that you don't like it is OK to change direction, and even to stop! if your current work or workplace is unhealthy for you.
+You probably only have to give one month's notice to leave.

 I don't feel confident enough to apply for / take on the job